-The charts on the next pages represent the 'F' Share pool, 'G' Share pool and 'K' Share pool performance over the period since shares were first listed on the London Stock Exchange and compares the Total Return of the Company (Net Asset Value plus dividends) to a rebased Numis Smaller Companies Index including dividends reinvested.
+The charts on page 41 and 42 represent the 'F' Share pool, 'H' Share pool and 'J' Share pool performance over the period since shares were first listed on the London Stock Exchange, and compares the Total Return of the Company (Net Asset Value plus dividends) to a rebased Numis Smaller Companies Index including dividends reinvested.
 The Numis Smaller Companies Index has been chosen as a comparison as the Board considers it is the publicly available index which most closely matches the spread of investments held by the Company.
 It has been rebased to 100 at the launch date of each respective pool.